-sinations, have regular occurrences in Burundi for more than a year.
+Both political assassinations and kidnappings have been regular occurrences in Burundi for more than a year.
 Another senior officer, Lieutenant-Colonel Bernard Kabwari, was kidnapped a year ago and has never been seen since.
 In January, security forces discovered a detention centre and a small cemetery in Kamenge.

-Bujumbura was calm on Tuesday, three days after the assassination of Energy and Mines Minister Ernest Kabushemeye, whose body is due to be buried on Thursday.
+On Saturday, Energy and Mines Minister Ernest Kabushemeye was assassinated and his body is due to be buried on Thursday.
 A period of official mourning has been declared until then.